Biotech M&A rolls on as Alexion snaps up Wilson for $855 million

 Alexion was one of the stars of the biotech sector in the first half of this decade, but it has stumbled more recently following an exodus of top management and a sales practices scandal related to Soliris, its pricey rare disease treatment.

-Adding Stockholm-based Wilson will give it a new portfolio of novel therapies to treat unusual copper-mediated disorders.
+Adding Stockholm-based Wilson will give it new therapies to treat unusual copper-mediated disorders and marks a first step by the new executive team in overhauling Alexion’s medicine cabinet.

 The two companies said on Wednesday that investors holding a total of 73.4 percent of Wilson’s shares supported the takeover offer.

+Shares in Wilson jumped to 230.50 crowns by 1335 GMT, while Alexion was little changed in early Nasdaq dealings.

-The Swedish group’s main asset is WTX101, a medicine in final-stage Phase III trials for Wilson disease, a rare genetic condition that causes severe liver disease and serious neurological problems.
+The Swedish group’s main asset is WTX101, a drug in final-stage Phase III testing for Wilson disease, a rare genetic condition that causes severe liver disease and serious neurological problems.
+WTX101 works by removing excess copper from the bloodstream.

 “The acquisition of Wilson Therapeutics is a strong strategic fit for Alexion given the overlap with our current clinical and commercial focus on metabolic and neurologic disorders, and is an important first step in rebuilding our clinical pipeline,” said Alexion Chief Executive Ludwig Hantson.